Wellington train conductor stops and demands a racist passenger to get off

 The train had left the Wellington Railway station for Upper Hutt but came to a halt after the conductor overheard a passenger racially abusing another for speaking Hindi on his cellphone.

-One of the passengers on the train, who asked not to be named, said the incident unfolded at around 8pm last night.
+One of the passengers on the train, who asked not to be named, said the incident unfolded around 8pm yesterday.

 "A young girl, about 16, was yelling at a passenger and saying 'go back to your country, don't speak that language here'," she told Checkpoint.